Gaelic Roots Series of Boston College

 The Gaelic Roots Series is sponsored by the Center for Irish Programs in collaboration with the Boston College Alumni Association.
-The series presents concerts, lectures, and presentations based on Gaelic music and the dance traditions of Ireland, Scotland, and the United States.
-The Interim Director of the Gaelic Roots series is Sheila Falls.
+The series presents concerts, lectures, and performances based on Gaelic music and the dance traditions of Ireland, Scotland, and the United States.
+The Interim Director of the Gaelic Roots series is Sheila Falls Keohane.

 Cadigan Alumni Center

-This event is free and open to the public but please let us know if you plan to attend by registering here: Gaelic Roots April 7 concert
+This event is free and open to the public but please register to attend at Celtic Christmas

 All events are subject to change.
 Inclement weather: visit /bcinfo for updates on weather-related cancellations at BC.